Being Organized Will Help Your Career

 - Financial Advisor: Financial advisors help clients plan for long and short term financial goals.

-- Fashion Designer: Fashion designers create suits, pants, blouses, shirts and dresses, as well as shoes and handbags.
+- Fashion Designer: Fashion designers create suits, pants, blouses, shirts, and dresses, as well as accessories like shoes and handbags.

 - Human Resources Assistant: Human resources assistants tend to clerical tasks in companies' and organizations' human resources departments.